Radiation-reaction force and multipolar waveforms for eccentric, spin-aligned binaries in the effective-one-body formalism: Introduction

 Recent approaches to extend the EOB formalism to eccentric orbits include Ref.~\cite{Bini:2012ji}, which derived the RR force with eccentricity up to 2PN order, but without tail effects and for nonspinning BHs.
 More recently, Ref.~\cite{Hinderer:2017jcs} incorporated eccentricity effects in the RR force and in the $(2,2)$ waveform mode through 1.5PN order, including tail effects, using the Keplerian parametrization and phase variables that evolve only due to RR.
 References~\cite{Cao:2017ndf,Liu:2019jpg} extended the quasi-circular \texttt{SEOBNRv1}~\cite{Taracchini:2012ig} model to eccentric orbits, while Ref.~\cite{Liu:2021pkr} added eccentric corrections in the \texttt{SEOBNRv4}~\cite{Bohe:2016gbl,Cotesta:2018fcv} waveform model, notably in the $(2, 2), (2, 1), (3, 3),(4,4)$ modes through 2PN order, including spin-orbit (SO) and spin-spin (SS) couplings~\footnote{Our results for those modes are mostly in agreement with Ref.~\cite{Liu:2021pkr} except for the SO part, where we disagree with their findings (their expressions contain two extra SO terms).}, but not tail effects.
 They employed these eccentric modes to construct a RR force for eccentric orbits, which however does not include the Schott terms.
 As argued in Ref.~\cite{Bini:2012ji} and Sec.~\ref{sec:RRforce} below, these Schott terms are necessary for generic orbits to satisfy the flux-balance equations.
-Furthermore, Refs.~\cite{Chiaramello:2020ehz,Nagar:2021gss} incorporated eccentricity effects in the \texttt{TEOBResumS\_SM}~\cite{Nagar:2018zoe,Nagar:2020pcj} model but only at leading PN order in the azimuthal component of the RR force, while using a quasi-circular 2PN-expanded radial RR force without spin or tail effects.
-They included eccentric corrections to all modes up to $\ell=|m|=5$, but not to the $m=0$ mode, and only at leading PN order.
+Furthermore, Refs.~\cite{Chiaramello:2020ehz,Nagar:2021gss} incorporated noncircular effects in the \texttt{TEOBResumS\_SM}~\cite{Nagar:2018zoe,Nagar:2020pcj} model at leading PN order in the azimuthal component of the RR force, and used a quasi-circular 2PN-expanded radial RR force without spin or tail effects.
+They included eccentric corrections at leading PN order to all modes $m \neq 0$ up to $\ell=|m|=5$.

 In this paper, we develop a multipolar EOB waveform model for eccentric binaries with the compact-objects' spins aligned or antialigned (henceforth, for short aligned) with the orbital angular momentum.
 We derive the eccentric PN expressions for the RR force (including the Schott terms) and the gravitational modes up to $\ell=|m|=6$, including the $m=0$ mode, through 2PN order, including tail effects, and SO and SS couplings.
 We recast our results for the RR force and modes in a form that can be directly incorporated in the state-of-the-art, quasi-circular--orbit EOB model currently used in LIGO/Virgo analyses (\texttt{SEOBNRv4HM}~\cite{Bohe:2016gbl,Cotesta:2018fcv}).